UK Bank holiday loophole that could put you in court

 2. Amend Contractual Terms: Employers could negotiate with employees to agree on a variation to the terms and conditions, changing the holiday entitlement to “28 days including any bank holidays.”
 This approach provides flexibility and ensures compliance regardless of the variability in public holidays.

-Understanding the variability of easter bank holidays
+Understanding the variability of easter bank holiday loophole.

 The variability of Easter holidays continues to pose challenges in future years.
 For example: